If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real good (apologies to Salt-N-Pepa).

 Some Avios credit cards give you a companion ticket when you spend over a certain amount, so you get to take someone else with you under exactly the same conditions for no extra points.

-What not to spend Avios on
+What NOT to spend Avios points on

-You can change bookings for £25
+You can change bookings for £35

 Play with zones

-Avios divides the world into nine geographical zones with each costing a specific number of points (see its Zone Map).
+Avios divides the world into nine geographical zones with each costing a specific number of points (see its zone map).